Language:

 03/06/2022

-“Trade unions and businesses need to proactively identify risks in employment in their business operations, recognize their role in the responsible business evaluation process in the supply chain, and maintain dialogue with the purchasing business”.
+“Trade unions and businesses need to proactively identify risks in employment in their business operations, recognize their role in the responsible business evaluation process in the supply chain, and maintain dialogue with the purchasing business.”

 Z3464696632103 Bbced3ee85c79f738f1a75ed1e38f287

-At the training session, trainees and lecturers analyzed the global textile and garment supply chain, the participation of Vietnamese enterprises in the chain and the interrelationship among the actors in the supply chain (company purchasers, manufacturing enterprises, transportation companies, unions and workers).
-Purchasing companies have control over the supply chain, while factories in manufacturing countries such as Vietnam, with limited resources, are mostly performing low-value stages in the supply chain and has no influence on the purchasing company.
-To get a better position in the supply chain, Vietnamese businesses need to improve their capacity and actively maintain dialogue and negotiation at the facility and with brands.
+At the training session, trainees and lecturers analyzed the global textile and garment supply chain, the participation of Vietnamese enterprises in the chain, and the interrelationship among the actors in the supply chain (company purchasers, manufacturing enterprises, transportation companies, unions, and workers).
+Purchasing companies control the supply chain, while factories in manufacturing countries such as Vietnam, with limited resources, mostly perform low-value stages in the supply chain and have no influence on the purchasing company.
+Vietnamese businesses must improve their capacity and actively maintain dialogue and negotiation at the facility and brands to get a better position in the supply chain.

 Signal 2022 06 03 121951 003